Warranty & Returns

 Handle Problems: Handle failure can be caused by material defects or can result from shoulder damage running into the handled region.
 In all cases the bat has to be re-handled.
 Sometimes the only effective way of repairing significant shoulder damage is to re-handle the bat even though the handle itself has not failed.
 Prompt effective repair work can prevent more serious damage so, in the event of damage, the bat should be returned promptly to us for advice following the procedure prescribed.
 Leaving damage unattended until the bat is beyond repair may be construed as neglect.

-Repairs carried out within 12 month warranty period are free of charge, though there is normally a return post and packing charge.
+Repairs carried out within the 6 month warranty period are free of charge, though there is normally a return post and packing charge.
 Subsequent repair and servicing is chargeable (this will be judged on individual case by case basis).
 If you are uncertain about the damage and need advice before sending a bat to us please contact us.

 All of our products come with a 14 day money back guarantee upon return (This excludes custom made and personalised items).
 This is providing that the item has not been used in any way and is returned as new, in its original packaging.